-Swiss Abroad part-time: the challenges of working in two countries
+Part-time Swiss Abroad: the challenges of working in two countries

-More and more Swiss are choosing a hybrid life, working part of the year in Switzerland and part of the year abroad.
-But this international mobility can make it difficult to manage taxes, social-security systems, and social life.
+More and more Swiss now have a hybrid life, working part of the year in Switzerland and part of the year abroad.
+But international mobility can lead to issues with taxes, social security, and social life.

 Melanie Marquez works in sunny Cuba for several months a year during the Swiss winter.
-She and her associate Cyrilla Duforêt own a tourism and sports company that organises vacations on the Caribbean island – and also runs a gym in Bern.
+She and her associate Cyrilla Duforêt own a tourism and sports company which organises vacations on the Caribbean island; they also run a gym in Bern.

-They spontaneously seized business opportunities as they arose, but “after a somewhat ill-defined phase, we realised it was important to clarify things, administratively speaking,” Marquez said.
+At first, they spontaneously seized business opportunities as they arose, but “after a somewhat uncertain phase, we realised it was important to clarify things administratively,” Marquez says.

 Determining tax residence